Joshua-Coded/Summative-Project/Question2/README.md

 ## **Overview**
 The Spell Checker Tool is designed to assist users in identifying correctly spelled words and providing suggestions for misspelled ones.
 It uses a Binary Search Tree (BST) to store words from a dictionary file (`dictionary.txt`).
 The tool checks if a typed word exists in the dictionary and provides relevant suggestions for similar words based on similarity metrics.

-This project contributes **5 points** to the final grade and is evaluated based on the correct implementation of the BST, seamless word checking, and robust handling of edge cases.

 ---

 ## **Features**